Alogani/NimGo_multithreadingattempt/README.md

   - An overall simpler implementation (current async/await implementation in nim still suffers from memory leaks and inefficiencies)
   - Slighlty faster (because Future[T] doesn't need to be passed each time anymore) -> to confirm
 - **Drawbacks**:
-    - More memory is consumed by I/O operations:
+    - More memory is consumed for each new Coroutine:
-        - this can made it less suitable for very high demanding servers (hundreds of thousands of connections, see comparisons between go and rust)
+        - this can made it less suitable for very high demanding servers (basic benchmarks in nimgo/benchmarks show that async/await memory don't grow, whereas nimgo grows at a constant pace.
+However asyncdispatch crashed on higher loads)
         - The higher memory consumption has to be relativised because :
             - data doesn't need anymore to be encapsulated in a Future[T] object which is passed around
             - virtual memory can be used
-            - for most usages, the difference of memory usage should be barely noticeable (-> to determine: a thresold where it can be noticeable)
+            - for most usages, the difference of memory usage should be barely noticeable (only 50 kB for 1K spawns)
-    - The async nature of I/O operation is not explicit anymore
+    - The async nature of I/O operation is not explicit anymore.
+If a library uses blocking I/O and `goAsync` is used it will block the event loop
     - The end user can't control as much the flow of operations
+    - Different paradigm: both are multi paradigm, but current async/await encourages a imperative style, whereas coroutines encourages a functional style

 ### Compared to CPS (continuation passing style)

 _having few knowledge of CPS, please take my assumptions with a grain of salt_

 - **Advantages**:
-  - No function coloring (see advantages compared to async/await for details)
+  - It seems to impose a paradigm for the whole codebase (like function coloring for async/await)
   - Simpler to use
+  _To complete_
 - **Drawbacks**:
-  - _Same drawbacks as compared to async/await_
   - Doesn't answer necessarly the same problematics
-  - Can't be moved between threads
+  - CPS seems to excel in data flow between threads, whereas coroutines are very limited (and certainly GC unsafe) when passed between threads
+  _To complete_

 ## Example
 _The exact and definitive API is susceptible to change_